opencybersecurityalliance/stix-shifter/adapter-guide/develop-configuration-json.md

 # Configuration paramaters

 A json file needs to be created that contains configuration paramters for each module.
-Configuration json file is required in order to validate the module specific parameters for a successful translation and tranmission call.
+The configuration json file is required in order to validate the module specific parameters for a successful translation and tranmission call.
 Please follow this naming convention when you create the file: `<module name>_config.json`

-A second json file is required to translate the parameters mention in `<module name>_lang.json` for the UI.
-This file is necessary in order to help the UI framework to show the parameters in human readable format.
+A second json file is required to translate the parameters defined in `<module name>_lang.json` for the UI.
+This file is necessary in order to help the UI framework show the parameters in human readable format.

 ## File Location